hcoffey1/rlpagesched/README.md

 environment to control page placement.

-Note: I've realized that this project should be written in python for the course work, and have added a python version that accepts the same command line arguments
+Note: I've realized that this project should be written in python for the course work, and have added a python version that accepts the same command line arguments.
+The python version currently cannot save or load models, but is still able to execute the RL based scheduler.
 ## Dependencies
 CMake is used to build the project, but there should not be any extra non-standard C libraries used.